Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Shield
 - Attunement

-**Aegis Aura**: As an action you can activate the Aegis Aura, giving you and allies +2 to their armor class and saving throws for a minute as long as they are within 10 feet of you for 30 seconds.
+**Aegis Aura**: As an action you can activate the Aegis Aura, giving you and allies +2 to their armor class and saving throws for a minute as long as they are within 10 feet of you.
 Once used, it cannot be used again until you finish a long rest.

 While wielding this piece of armor you gain +1 to your armor class.